2019 World Juniors: Hrabik Getting Great Opportunity With Czechs

 Hrabik realizes changes could be coming to the line combinations — given their offensive struggles — but he won’t be changing his approach.

 “That’s up to coach and I’m just trying to play the way he wants,” Hrabik said.
 “He wants me to be strong on the puck and be in front of the net and trying to get the puck for those guys.
-I’m just to be lots in front of the net and help them, and try to score some goals.
+Just help them and try to score some goals.

 “I’m happy that I can be here, I’m proud to represent Czech Republic,” he added.